-Food and body is one of the most complicated relationships people have, and these days that relationship is made worse by what we do to our food.
-Layer on top of that media, social media and societal pressures to look a certain way and we have a foolproof recipe for disaster when it comes to feeling good enough in our own skin.
+Our relationships to food and body are among the most complicated relationships we have.
+Ironic – when you consider our body is the ONLY guaranteed relationship we will ALWAYS have in our lives, and food is the ONLY guaranteed nutrient we need to survive.
+These days those relationships are made worse by what has happened to our food infrastructure.
+Layer on top of that the impact of the media, social media and societal pressures and we have a foolproof recipe for disappointment when it comes to feeling good enough in our own skin.
 My goal is to change all of that.
 Here, I will talk about food, mood and movement.
 I have been blessed to be mentored by some of the greatest minds in obesity science, weight management, food addiction and psychology.
-Over the years, I’ve learned what contributes to obesity and weight struggles from a physiological standpoint – and that’s important to know, especially when making informed food decisions.
+Over the years, I’ve learned what contributes to obesity and weight struggles from a biopsychosocial standpoint – and that’s important to know, especially when making informed food decisions.
 I’ve also honed in on the most effective psychological strategies that affect long-term goals and outcomes.
 When we combine science with psychology I’ve seen incredible results.
 I’ve heard people tell me they’ve gotten their life back, they’ve renewed their sense of self, they no longer feel trapped when it comes to food and body.

-I hope you’ll find this page useful and informative.
+I hope you’ll find this site useful and informative.
 I hope you’ll join the conversation.
 I hope you’ll come along with me and be a part of the change.

 Healthy, happy, healing.